fast-aircraft-design/FAST-OAD/docs/documentation/mission_module/mission_file/segments.rst

 An :code:`altitude_change` segment simulates a climb or descent flight part at constant thrust rate.
 Typically, it ends when the target altitude is reached.

-But also, a target speed can be set, while keeping another speed constant (e.g. climbing up to Mach 0.8 while keeping equivalent_airspeed constant).
+But also, a target speed, or CL, can be set, while keeping another speed constant (e.g. climbing up to Mach 0.8 while keeping equivalent_airspeed constant).

 **Examples:**